-One thing that the pandemic has taken away from us has been the ability to travel.
+The pandemic has taken away from us the ability to travel.

-Whether it was a road trip or via airlines to the nearest beach to your town or a trans-Atlantic ticket to the Bahamas, traveling was a source of solace and happiness to many of us.
+Whether it was a road trip via airline to the nearest beach to your town or a trans-Atlantic ticket to the Bahamas, traveling was a source of solace and happiness for many of us.

 Air Travel has been one of the most popular modes of transport known to man ever since the Wright Brothers built and flew the world’s first plane in 1902.